rancher-sandbox/rancher-desktop/CONTRIBUTING.md

 Here's how to see more details for a failed run:

-1. The test results can be found by first going to the GitHub page for the PR (for an example, find an open PR at https://github.com/rancher-sandbox/rancher-desktop/pulls?q=is%3Aopen+is%3Apr), then look for the list of checks, find the `E2E/Integration Tests` entry, and click on the `Details` link for the first view.
+1. The test results can be found by first going to the GitHub page for the PR.

+  1.1 For a sample, click on an open PR at https://github.com/rancher-sandbox/rancher-desktop/pulls?q=is%3Aopen+is%3Apr

+  1.2 Look for the list of checks

+  1.3 Find the `E2E/Integration Tests` entry

+  1.4.
+Click on the `Details` link

 ![Failing E2E tests link](./docs/assets/images/cilogs/screenshot01.png)